chad-ermacora/kootnet-sensors/README.md

 Controlling the Sensor
 -------------------------

-**KootNet Sensors - PC Control Center** was created to interact with up to 16 sensors at a time, over a TCP/IP network.
+**KootNet Sensors - Control Center** was created to interact with up to 16 sensors at a time, over a TCP/IP network.

-See [PC Control Center](https://github.com/chad-ermacora/sensor-control-center) for more information.
+See [Control Center](https://github.com/chad-ermacora/sensor-control-center) for more information.

 Services